-The methodology of allocating expenditure to various expense categories is based on staff time allocation and has been reviewed by the Trustees and reclassified where necessary.
+The methodology of allocating expenditure to various expense categories is based on staff time allocation.

 Consolidation

 Consolidated financial statements incorporating the financial statements of The SANE Trading Company Limited have not been prepared, since the company was dormant during the year.
 These financial statements therefore reflect the results of the charitable company only.
 The financial details of the subsidiary company are set out in note 20.